BabylonJS/Documentation/content/extensions/MaterialsLibrary/Fur.md

+---
-# Fur material
+title: Fur Material
+image:
+description: The Babylon.js materials library fur effect.
+keywords: welcome, babylon.js, library, materials, materials library, fur, fur material
+further-reading:
+video-overview:
+video-content:
+---

 ![Fur material high](/img/extensions/materials/furHigh.png)

 Fur material can be found here: [https://github.com/BabylonJS/Babylon.js/blob/master/dist/preview release/materialsLibrary/babylon.furMaterial.js](https://github.com/BabylonJS/Babylon.js/blob/master/dist/preview release/materialsLibrary/babylon.furMaterial.js)

-# Using the High Level mode
+## Using the High Level mode

-A demo can be found at:  https://www.babylonjs-playground.com/#2322Y7#0
+A demo can be found at:   PG: <Playground id="#2322Y7#0" title="Fur Material" description="Example using high level mode" image=""/>

 Fur materials have always been subjects of a lot of theories and conferences with multiple implementations thanks to multiple technologies.
 Here, with WebGL, we decided to choose one of these implementations, not hard to use and pretty smart (with performances) with simple models